Inflect logo

 Network & Connectivity Ecosystem

-Bare Metal Bare metal server options are readily available across the country, particularly in the primary markets of Toronto and Montreal.
-Providers such as Hivelocity and phoenixNAP offer dedicated server solutions for performance-sensitive applications.
+Bare Metal: Bare metal server options are widely available, especially in the primary markets of Toronto and Montreal.
+Providers like Hivelocity and phoenixNAP offer dedicated server solutions for workloads requiring maximum performance and control.

 Power Analysis